 A low FODMAP diet may help those with IBS.
-A Senior Dietitian from the Department of Dietetics and a Senior Consultant from the Department of Gastroenterology & Hepatology, both from Singapore General Hospital (SGH), share why.
+The Departments of Dietetics and Gastroenterology & Hepatology, both from Singapore General Hospital (SGH), explain why.

 A low FODMAP diet may help patients suffering from IBS